drums12360/CC-Survival-Scripts/README.md

 - Works with ender modems if desired
 - Keep Alive and Status Updates
 - Protection from random RCE
+- Auth for File Transfers and Running remote scripts

 ### Files